-Attachment 3: Section 4.3 of the Asbestos Guidelines on product testing
+Schedule 3: Section of 4 of the DER Asbestos Guidelines (pages 15 - 19)

 4 Monitoring and Testing

 Monitoring must be undertaken to confirm that risk management measures are effectively meeting their objectives.
 This shall include qualitative and quantitative monitoring and product testing.